 While not overloaded with sex, the bit that shows up in Game of Death is excruciatingly awkward.
 I could talk about the incest and that would be enough of a kink, but Landry, Morais Lagacé and Kalin-Hadju don’t stop there.
-The film opens with one of the group jerking off alone in his room, and then continues with brother on sister makeout sessions and over the clothes oral sex that looked way too uncomfortable to even work.
+The film opens with one member of the group jerking off alone in his room, and then continues later on with brother on sister makeout sessions and over the clothes oral sex that looked way too uncomfortable to even work.
 But I digress.

 The Game Design

 Check out the Game of Death itself!
-It’s like a Ouija board and Hasbro’s Simon had a demented baby, one that ingests the blood of its players to keep track of who’s playing.
+It’s like a Ouija board and Hasbro’s Simon Says had a demented baby, one that ingests the blood of its players to keep track of who’s playing.
 Unfortunately for our gang, the console itself is indestructible.
 I can still hear that monotonous, binging tone in my nightmares, like the world’s most evil game of Pong.
 Combine that with the maniacal voice counting down the kills and the retro arcade smiley face cheering them on, and you have one devil of a game night.

 Throughout Game of Death – mostly during the kill scenes – the movie changes over into retro arcade game animations and simple line drawings that imply so much more than anything shown by the actors on screen.
 There’s even a point where one of the girls says, “Stop acting like we’re in a video game.”
 The animations are colorful, gory and fast paced, and they fit in perfectly with the theme.